-Solitary bees contribute more than double to the economic benefit of apple pollination than honeybees.
-This is the output of a recent study in UK.
+Solitary bees contribute more than double the economic benefit of apple pollination than honeybees.
+This is the output of a study in the UK.
 For studying the contribution of different pollinators to apple yield, they asked three questions:

 - how good do different flower visitors pollinate a flower?

 - how often do the diverse groups visit apple flowers?